akgupta10/akgupta10/README.md

 ### ⚡️ Currently ⚡️
 - 🌱 Learning Python and KNIME
+- 🛠 Working on a few portfolio projects
 - ⚡ Brushing up on data cleaning and wrangling skills
 - 🌱 SQL: Maven Analytics Advanced MySQL Data Analysis and Business Intelligence